-The term Launch Angle has recently become a popular and for some reason polarizing term in baseball.
-The reason is has become so well known and has such a strange connotation is it really began being used right around the time a few years ago when many hitters began trying to hit the ball in the air more.
+Launch Angle The term launch angle has recently become a popular and for some reason polarizing term in baseball.
+The reason it has become so well known and has such a strange connotation is it really began being used right around the time a few years ago when many hitters began trying to hit the ball in the air more.
 Those who disagree with this approach will talk against launch angles.
 However, launch angles have always been a part of the game, it just wasn’t until recently that we really had a term for them.
-Let me state this very clearly: Every single ball that gets hit has a launch angle.
+Let me state this very clearly: every single ball that gets hit has a launch angle.
 Launch angle refers to the angle of the ball off of the bat, so without a launch angle, you are missing the ball.
 Launch angle refers to the way that the ball moves off of the bat.

 Groundball: -90 degrees to 10 degrees